ED: The following ‘Chicago Seven’ 1978 chapters

 “See those brooms?
 On the garbage cans?
 You’re lookin’ at Fort Knox there, buddy…that’s mine, all mine!”

 For eye openers, the late winter storm dumped 8-10 inches over Chicagoland before squalling eastward toward Valparaiso and South Bend.
 But it’s what the blizzard left on Francisco Avenue that raised these territorial imperatives, plus the higher pressure my squareback put on established jurisdictions.
 Such a sight to wake up to: cars socked in up to their roof racks on either side of the one-way south, rear alleys faring no better, not a well-disposed driveway to be found.
-Then reality set in, no lightweight Boulder snow here: either dig out and move the wet, heavy blanket or get plowed under even more by city salt trucks.
+Then reality set in: either dig out and move the wet, heavy blanket or get plowed under even more by city salt trucks.

-Dad knew that routine from the inside out, so we shoveled free his old Mercury Montclaire first thing, driving mom over to Holy Sacrament Hospital for her bi-weekly session, wherein clinicians pumped up her irreparably collapsing black lungs.
-By the time we returned, neighbors up and down Francisco had dug out their autos, and either re-parked them, or left storage rooms’ worth of shovels, milk crates, implements, ladders, upholstered furniture, lawn chairs, shopping carts, and whatever else was handy in their place.
+Dad knew that routine from the inside out, so we shoveled free his old Mercury Montclaire come sun up, driving mom over to Holy Sacrament Hospital for her bi-weekly session, wherein clinicians pumped up her irreparably collapsing black lungs.
+By the time we returned, neighbors up and down Francisco had dug out their autos, and either re-parked them, or hardware stores’ worth of shovels, milk crates, implements, ladders, upholstered furniture, lawn chairs, shopping carts, and whatever else was handy in their place.

 The intent was to reserve the spots each Franciscan had painstakingly cleared, in essence spraying their intended car lengths of turf, yellow snow and all.
 God help anyone who dared to shunt aside their respective ‘dibs’ place markers or otherwise interlope in a Chicago Lawn neighborhood already under so much stress and change.